Thames Television: Early programmes

+Thames was among the "Big Five" franchises that provided much of the ITV schedule.
 The station continued formats inherited from its predecessors.
 These included the variety show Opportunity Knocks, Armchair Theatre, the last series of The Avengers, and the detective thrillers Callan and Public Eye, all inherited from ABC.
 The comedy Do Not Adjust Your Set, though, originated with Rediffusion, and if nominally a children's show, was one of the forerunners of Monty Python's Flying Circus.

 More conventional sitcoms, all of which began in Thames's early years, included Father, Dear Father (1968–73), the Sid James vehicle Bless This House (1971–76), and Love Thy Neighbour (1972–76).
 Another sitcom, Man About the House (1973–76), was successful enough for two spin-offs, George and Mildred (1976–80) and Robin's Nest (1977-81).

 The company took over the This Is Your Life format in 1969, several years after the BBC had dropped the show in 1964.
 Another BBC favourite was comedian Benny Hill, the star of The Benny Hill Show (1969–89), who was placed under contract.
 Hill spent most of the rest of his career with Thames.

 The Sooty Show, cancelled in 1967 by the BBC, now aired on Thames and began on the first day of transmission.
 It continued after Harry Corbett's retirement in 1975 with his son, Matthew Corbett, and lasted on Thames until late 1992.
 The company also produced the children's show Magpie (1968–80), intended as a rival for Blue Peter on BBC1, and The Tomorrow People (1973–79), a science fiction series commissioned as an answer to the BBC's Doctor Who.

 For preschool children there was Rainbow, which started in 1972 and ran for 20 years.
 The programme used animation and graphics created by Stop Frame Productions, which later became Cosgrove Hall, a Thames subsidiary founded in 1976 which made animated series for children.
 During the hours after Rainbow and before the children's slot, Good Afternoon was transmitted, a magazine programme.
 It began after the IBA allowed non-schools broadcasting in this period of the day, when the government relaxed the regulations around daytime television and featured interview editions undertaken by such broadcasters as Mavis Nicholson, and a weekly consumer programme, which eventually became a programme in its own right; Money-Go-Round.

 Thames also produced The World at War (1973–74), a 26-part history of the Second World War using unseen footage and interviews, often of high-level participants.
 The series, narrated by Laurence Olivier, was commissioned in 1969, took four years to produce, and cost a record £4m (approx £47m in 2018).